 Box Tree Caterpillar

-Has been a pest on Box plants for 5 years in the UK, but it has only arrived in Marlow last year as it progresses out from central London.
+Has been a pest on Box plants for 5 years in the UK, but it has only arrived in Marlow recently, as it progresses out from central London.

 It is the caterpillar of a small night flying moth that will strip all the foliage within 2 weeks if not treated.
 Defoliated plants may recover but often die immediately.

-Treatment is by spraying a protective insecticide in advance of the first eggs hatching which occurs in early May, or by spraying immediately caterpillars are seen.
-Several generations per year mean a long period of risk.
-Caterpillars and Pupae overwinter in webbing on plants.
+Treatment is by spraying a protective insecticide in advance of the first eggs hatching which occurs in early May, or by spraying when the caterpillars are first observed.
+There can be several generations per year which means a long period of risk, the caterpillars and pupae overwinter in webbing on plants.

 Synthetic Pyrethroid sprays are very effective and give 4- 6 weeks of protection.